Business and Finance

 What does success look like?

-A business that operates or carry out their role in a unique way indicates success.
+A business that operates or carries out its role in a unique way indicates success.
 A successful business has high revenue.
-High-income results when a company meets all the objectives, mission as well as vision.
-Thriving business concentrate less on “pushes” factor compared to “pulls” factors.
+High-income results when a company meets all its objectives, mission, and vision.
+Thriving businesses concentrate less on “pushes” factors compared to “pulls” factors.

 Do you have a budget for the training development?

 The training budget is available.
 The training cost is minimized through the use of an e-learning platform.
-Initially, the employees were taught about the necessary computer skills which boost their learning process.
+Initially, the employees were taught the necessary computer skills to boost their learning process.
 The relevant stakeholders must approve the training budget.
-The main component of the training budget are the soft copy training manuals, brochures, and certificates.
-The facilitator fee is not included in the budget because the software offers free training as an after sale service.
+The main components of the training budget are the soft copy training manuals, brochures, and certificates.
+The facilitator fee is not included in the budget because the software offers free training as an after-sale service.

 Any other relevant information?

-Training need analysis is crucial since all the business need is comprehensively understood.
+Training needs analysis is crucial since all business needs are comprehensively understood.
 It also links the open gap in the organization.
-Nevertheless, having an appropriate objective before conducting training need analysis is mandatory.
-Research and innovation are vital areas that should be prioritized than training.
+Nevertheless, having an appropriate objective before conducting training needs analysis is mandatory.
+Research and innovation are vital areas that should be prioritized over training.

 References